Sponsors: Megan, Molly, Jordan, Forsty. Thank you for your support~

 “I know.
 I’ll see you in the next thirty minutes.”
 Alex got up in a hurry and left the two behind.

 “What’s wrong with him?”
-Eve quizzically watched, Alex back leave in a hurry.
+Eve quizzically watched; Alex back left in a hurry.

-“I don’t know, but it might have to do with what we watched possibly?”
+“I don’t know, but it might have to do with what we watched.

-“Yea, I think so too.
-I never seen him so serious over watching T.V before.
-Usually he’s uncaring and get’s bored really easily.”
+“Yeah, I think so too.
+I had never seen him so serious while watching T.V. before.
+Usually, he’s uncaring and gets bored easily.”

 Kiyro thought it over for a moment, but he couldn’t think of anything.
-Instead, he silently watched T.V with Eve.
+So instead, he silently watched T.V. with Eve.
 Without him realizing it, Eve gently leaned on his shoulder.